-Presentations and reports to policymakers, public agencies, grantees, foundations, and communities to improve access to health care and strengthen health are services.
+Speaker: presentations and reports to policymakers, public agencies, grantees, foundations, and communities to improve foresight, strengthen evaluation practice, and advance healthy communities.

-Educator: Faculty at UCSF since 2007, conduct workshops and presentations on evaluation design, emerging models of care, and expanding foresight.
+Educator: Faculty (ret.) at University of California, San Francisco, conduct workshops and presentations on evaluation design and expanding foresight and futures literacy.

 Recent Publications and Presentations